Skip to main content

 5 mentions Positive Neutral Negative

-• “The 'open world' aspect of Galaxy Princess Zorana adds a whole layer of extra depth and strategy to the classic stat-building gameplay that Long Live the Queen already excelled at.
-Traveling the galaxy with different builds to convince the electorates to vote for you using any means at your disposal—blackmail, flattery, marriage, deals, fulfilling their insane quests, or just simply kindly reminding them of their place once you have the pope and the military on your side—after great efforts, it's just downright fun.
-The open-ended approach to the victory condition adds a lot of replay value and unpredictable emergent gameplay scenarios, which the previous entry, Long Live the Queen, lacked because of its linear progression.”
+• “The open world aspect of Galaxy Princess Zorana adds a whole layer of extra depth and strategy to the classic stat building gameplay Long Live the Queen already excelled at, traveling the galaxy with different builds to convince the electorates to vote for you using any means at your disposal: blackmail, flattery, marriage, deals, fulfilling their insane quests, or simply reminding them of their place after you have the pope and the military on your side.
+The open-ended approach to the victory condition adds a lot of replay value and unpredictable emergent gameplay scenarios which the previous entry lacked due to its linear progression.”

 • “The music is perfect for the different situations you might find yourself in, the different choices and their consequences are engaging, making for dozens of hours of replayability.”